 What if I need more support?

-If you need more support throughout your pregnancy or postpartum, please reach out to Dr. Kirsten Vadelund.
-I specialize in maternal mental health and received extensive training through the Seleni Institute on Perinatal Mood and Anxiety Disorders.
-I am also a new mom myself and know how challenging motherhood can be.
-I can help you navigate this overwhelming distressing time so you can get the support you need and be able to refocus on cultivating the kind of relationship you want with your growing family.
+If you need more support throughout your pregnancy or postpartum, please reach out to schedule with a provider at Integrated Care Clinic.
+We specialize in maternal mental health and received extensive training through the Seleni Institute on Perinatal Mood and Anxiety Disorders.
+We can help you navigate this overwhelming distressing time so you can get the support you need and be able to refocus on cultivating the kind of relationship you want with your growing family.

 Seleni Counseling and Support, PLLC.